patwrall/obsidian-vault/10-19 Programming/19 Resources/19.06 Books - Operating Systems/19.06.01 Computer Systems A Programmer’s Perspective/Book - CSAPP.md

 **Hardware organization of a typical system**

 ##### Buses
 Collection of electrical conduits that carry information between different parts of the system.
-They carry fixed-sized chinks of *bytes* known as words *words*. *Word sqize* depends on the system.
+They carry fixed-sized chinks of *bytes* known as words *words*. *Word size* depends on the system.
 4 bytes in a 32 bit system and 8 bytes in a 64 bit system.
 ##### I/O Devices

 ##### Main Memory